clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 We will present two primitives to write concurrent (and interactive) programs in [Coq](http://coq.inria.fr/), using the concept of [promises](http://en.wikipedia.org/wiki/Futures_and_promises).
 We will also show how to formally specify programs written using promises.

 ## Primitives for concurrency
-To write an interactive application we quickly need some sorts of non-blocking ways to do inputs--outputs operations.
-There are many approaches to do non-blocking calls or concurrency, for example:
+To write an interactive application we quickly need a way to do non-blocking inputs--outputs operations.
+There are many approaches to do non-blocking operations or concurrency, for example:

 * blocking calls in system threads
 * a main event loop